-Foreign currency risk is the risk on fluctuation of currency related to monetary items with a settlement currency other than the Canadian dollar.
+Foreign currency risk is the risk on fluctuation of currency related to monetary items with a settlement currency other than Canadian dollars.
 The functional currency of Chakana is the Canadian dollar and the functional currency of the subsidiary is the US dollar.
-The Company is exposed to foreign currency risk on fluctuations related to cash, receivables, prepayments and accrued liabilities that are denominated in Peruvian soles, US dollars and Canadian dollars.
-The Company has not used derivative instruments to reduce its exposure to foreign currency risk nor has it entered into foreign exchange contracts to hedge against gains or losses from foreign exchange fluctuations.
+The Corporation is exposed to foreign currency risk on fluctuations related to cash, receivables, prepayments and accrued liabilities that are denominated in US dollars and Canadian dollars.
+The Corporation has not used derivative instruments to reduce its exposure to foreign currency risk nor has it entered into foreign exchange contracts to hedge against gains or losses from foreign exchange fluctuations.